 Walk Score measures the walkability of any address, Transit Score measures access to public transit, and Bike Score measures whether a location is good for biking.

-Planners and Researchers: Learn about using Walk Score data.
+Planners and Analysts: Learn about using Walk Score data in your research.

 To calculate a Transit Score, we assign a "usefulness" value to nearby transit routes based on the frequency, type of route (rail, bus, etc.), and distance to the nearest stop on the route.
-The "usefulness" of all nearby routes is summed and we normalize this to a score between 0 - 100.
-For a full Transit Score geek out, read the Transit Score methodology.
+The "usefulness" of all nearby routes is summed and normalized to a score between 0 - 100.

 Bike Score measures whether an area is good for biking.
 For a given location, a Bike Score is calculated by measuring bike infrastructure (lanes, trails, etc.), hills, destinations and road connectivity, and the number of bike commuters.